-Following the overthrow of Idi Amin, Dr Besigye - as he now was - became a member of the Uganda People's Movement of Yoweri Museveni.
+Following Amin's overthrow, the qualified doctor became a member of the Uganda People's Movement of Yoweri Museveni.

 The movement had little success in the 1980 election which saw the return of Milton Obote to power, and which is widely considered to have been rigged.

 Mr Besigye told the East African newspaper that he did not immediately join Mr Museveni in the bush war.

 But he was imprisoned for two months in the Nile Hotel in 1981, accused of working with the rebels, and tortured.

 Mr Besigye fled to Nairobi and in 1982 joined Mr Museveni in the bush, where he became his personal doctor.

 Although rarely at the battle front, Mr Besigye was deployed in divisions which were sent into battle where he treated the casualties.

 Kizza Besigye on his 2001-2005 exile:

 "I left in order to continue to be politically active rather than being behind bars or six feet under as had been threatened"

 When Mr Museveni came to power, Mr Besigye, aged just 29, was appointed state minister of internal affairs and national political commissar.